DenisTsitsilin/leetcode/roman-to-Integer/README.md

 - _C_ can be placed before _D (500)_ and _M (1000)_ to make _400_ and _900_.

 Given a roman numeral, convert it to an integer.

+## Run:
+Add in your IDEs new run configuration with arguments.
+The only argument is a roman numeral